sisyphus-stack/AutoUpdate/README.rst

 17 * * * * path/to/bash.sh

-Where the bash.sh (git.sh) automates git pushes.
+Where git.sh automates git pushes.

-***Note: it was necessary to store my credentials using the following commands:
+Note: it was necessary to store my credentials using the following commands:

 git config credential.helper store git push https://github.com/owner/repo.git